LordUbuntu/TDS/README.md

 # Top Down Shooter (TDS)
-A simple top-down shooter game using the love2d lua game engine and some elbow grease.
+A simple top-down shooter game using the [love2d](https://love2d.org) Lua game engine and some elbow grease.

+## Features
+- [ ] An entire plethora of different guns
+- [ ] Various unique projectile-gun combinations
+- [ ] A Bullet-Hell with challenging enemies to keep you on your toes